PhilippMayr/Bibliometric-enhanced-IR_Bibliography/README.md

 Here we collect bibtex files which make up the "Bibliographies of the Bibliometric-enhanced Information Retrieval" (BIR) workshops and related other workshops amd special issues.
 All workshop papers are freely available in full text via CEUR workshop proceedings.

-* BIR - Bibliometric-enhanced Information Retrieval (ECIR 2014, 2015, 2016, 2017)
+* BIR - Bibliometric-enhanced Information Retrieval (ECIR 2014, 2015, 2016, 2017, 2018)
 * CLBIB - Computational Linguistics and Bibliometrics (ISSI 2015, 2017)
 * BIRNDL - Bibliometric-enhanced Information Retrieval and Natural Language Processing for Digital Libraries (JCDL 2016), (SIGIR 2017)

 Special Issues
-* Special Issue "Combining Bibliometrics and Information Retrieval" in Scientometrics
+* Special Issue "Combining Bibliometrics and Information Retrieval" in Scientometrics 2015
-* Special Issue "Bibliometric-enhanced information retrieval and natural language processing for digital libraries" in International Journal on Digital Libraries
+* Special Issue "Bibliometric-enhanced information retrieval and natural language processing for digital libraries" in International Journal on Digital Libraries 2018
+* Special Issue "Bibliometric-enhanced IR" in Scientometrics 2018

 other workshops
 * "Combining Bibliometrics and Information Retrieval" workshop at ISSI 2013